Terasology/Health/docs/restoration.md

 # Restoration

-Handles magical healing of entities.
+The `RestorationAuthoritySystem` handles the magical healing of entities.

 To heal an entity, send `DoRestoreEvent(amount, instigatorRef)`.

 The event chain of restoration: